dendibakh/perf-book/chapters/6-CPU-Features-For-Performance-Analysis/6-6 Last Branch Record.md

      6.33%    41665   Y   dec.c:36   dec.c:40  LzmaDec     LzmaDec
 ```

 In this example, the lines that correspond to function `LzmaDec` are of particular interest to us.
 In the output that Linux `perf` provides, we can spot two entries that correspond to the `LzmaDec` function: one with `Y` and one with `N` letters.
 We can conclude that the branch on source line `dec.c:36` is the most executed in the benchmark since more than 50% of samples are attributed to it.
 Analyzing those two entries together gives us a misprediction rate for the branch.
-We know that the branch on line `dec.c:36` was predicted `303391` times (corresponds to `N`) and was mispredicted `41665` times (corresponds to `Y`), which gives us `88%` prediction rate.
+We know that the branch on line `dec.c:36` was predicted `303391` times (corresponds to `N`) and was mispredicted `41665` times (corresponds to `Y`), which gives us an `88%` prediction rate.

 Linux `perf` calculates the misprediction rate by analyzing each LBR entry and extracting a misprediction bit from it.
 So for every branch, we have a number of times it was predicted correctly and a number of mispredictions.
 Again, due to the nature of sampling, some branches might have an `N` entry but no corresponding `Y` entry.
 It means there are no LBR entries for the branch being mispredicted, but that doesn’t necessarily mean the prediction rate is `100%`.